-The Power RDC amount of \$285.4 million will be applied as follows: (1) \$165.4 million for a dividend distribution to reduce FY 2024 power rates; (2) \$90 million for debt reduction or revenue financing, with BPA retaining the flexibility to forego some or all of the planned debt reduction to preserve BPA's liquidity; and (3) \$30 million to address, on an accelerated, one-time basis, certain non-recurring maintenance needs of existing fish and wildlife mitigation assets that (i) Bonneville anticipates would otherwise need to be addressed during future rate periods and (ii) will result in avoidance of those costs in future rate periods.
-As used here, the term "mitigation assets" are those that Bonneville determines (a) have resulted in tangible and measurable benefits or improvements for fish and wildlife, and (b) are directly related to mitigating for the effects of the construction or ongoing operation of the Federal Columbia River Power System projects.
+The Power RDC amount of \$285.4 million will be applied as follows: (1) \$165.4 million for a dividend distribution to reduce FY 2024 power rates; (2) \$90 million for debt reduction or revenue financing, with BPA retaining the flexibility to forgo some or all of the planned debt reduction to preserve BPA's liquidity; and (3) \$30 million designated as Reserves Not for Risk to address, on an accelerated basis, fish and wildlife mitigation that (i) Bonneville anticipates would otherwise need to be addressed during future rate periods and (ii) will result in avoidance of those costs in future rate periods.
+For purposes of this section, mitigation is that which Bonneville determines (a) would result in tangible and measurable benefits or improvements for fish and wildlife, and (b) is directly related to mitigating for the effects of the construction or ongoing operation of the FCRPS projects.